22 September 2025

 First-century Palestine didn’t practice free-market capitalism.
 Back then the Roman Empire was on the gold standard, but gold wasn’t common enough for common people to use.
 (Hence the big parties they’d throw when you found a lost coin.
 Lk 15.8-10) Only the wealthy had actual coins.
 For everyone else, wealth was tied up in property: Land, slaves, animals, and personal possessions.
 They practiced barter-based theocratic feudalism: Everything ultimately belonged to their lord, i.e. the LORD.
 And every seven years the LORD decreed they’d cancel debts and free their slaves.
 Not all wealth would last.

-Jesus taught about mammon because he wanted people to take money more seriously.
-Well, nowadays we do.
-Often too seriously.
+Jesus taught about Mammon because he wants people to take money more seriously.
+Well, nowadays we do—often too seriously.
 In fact our economic system is rigged in such a way, it’s no longer possible to follow the rules set out in the Law.
 Selling yourself into slavery to pay debts?
-On the up side, slavery’s illegal; on the down side, debt repayment might take the rest of your life.
+On the up side, slavery’s illegal; on the down side, debt repayment might take the rest of your life, and consume every single dollar you earn.
 Debts aren’t cancelled every seven years.
-And when government takes part of our income to help the needy, same as the Hebrew priests did with tithes, conservatives scream bloody murder about socialism.
+And whenever government takes part of our income to help the needy, same as the Hebrew priests did with tithes, conservatives scream bloody murder about socialism.

 True Christianity is forsaking everything, everything, to follow Jesus.
 When we spend too much time on wealth “stewardship,” rather than making God’s kingdom grow, we forget to be generous.
 We forget to take leaps of faith with our money: It’s not prudent to be foolish and wasteful, even if it’s for the kingdom’s sake.
 We trust our pile, instead of trusting the ultimate Owner of every pile, who can easily tap those other piles for our sake.
 We serve the wrong lord.
 And as Jesus said, we just can’t serve both.